grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Laptop7/LT7Repair/media/t3-lid-3.jpeg" alt-text="A hand holding a film strip":::

     > [!CAUTION]
-    > Ensure that the shield does not damage the Display FPC’s during removal.
+    > Ensure that the shield doesn't damage the Display FPC’s during removal.

 8.  **Disconnect the Display Assembly FPCs -** Using a Nylon Spudger, pry up the connectors from the side and gently wiggle them free.
 If